LakaBoom/frontend-nanodegree-feedreader/README.md

 # Contributing

 This repository is the starter code for _all_ Udacity students.
-Testing is completed by Xuelian Li.
+Testing is completed by _Xuelian Li_.